WBHJ

-WBHJ (95.7 FM) is a commercial radio station licensed to Midfield, Alabama, and serving the Birmingham metropolitan area.
-It airs an urban-leaning rhythmic contemporary radio format and is owned by SummitMedia, Inc. It shares studios in the Cahaba neighborhood in far southeast Birmingham with SummitMedia's six other stations.
+WBHJ (95.7 FM) is a commercial radio station licensed to Midfield, Alabama, United States, and serving the Birmingham metropolitan area.
+It airs an urban-leaning rhythmic contemporary format and is owned by SummitMedia, Inc. It shares studios in the Cahaba neighborhood in far southeast Birmingham with SummitMedia's six other stations.

-WBHJ is a Class C2 FM station.
-It has an effective radiated power (ERP) of 12,000 watts.
-The transmitter is off Industrial Drive, among the towers for other Birmingham FM and TV stations on Red Mountain.
-In 2005, it also began broadcasting in IBOC digital radio, using the HD Radio system from iBiquity.
-Its HD2 subchannel rebroadcasts co-owned WAGG's urban gospel format.
-Its HD3 subchannel is leased to the WAY-FM Network.
-That feeds three FM translators with its Contemporary Christian music.
+WBHJ's transmitter is sited on Red Mountain.
+The station also broadcasts in HD Radio: the HD2 subchannel rebroadcasts WAGG, while the HD3 subchannel carries WayFM Network, which feeds three FM translators.